albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 }
 ```

 The above example meets the requirements but does not make use of good programming practices.
-A better approach is to make use of [polymorphism](), discussed [later on in *Is there a better approach than relying on `instanceof` and cast operators?* section](#is-there-a-better-approach-than-relying-on-instanceof-and-cast-operators-polymorphism).
+A better approach is to make use of [polymorphism](), discussed [later on in *Is there a better approach than relying on `instanceof` and type cast operators?* section](#is-there-a-better-approach-than-relying-on-instanceof-and-type-cast-operators-polymorphism).

-### Is there a better approach than relying on `instanceof` and cast operators (polymorphism)?
+### Is there a better approach than relying on `instanceof` and type cast operators (polymorphism)?

-Instead of relying on casting, we can take advantage of polymorphism.
+Instead of relying on type casting, we can take advantage of polymorphism.
 Consider the following version of the `Pet` class.

 ```java
 package demo;